 What is it?
 There are three books in Justin Cronin’s horror-dystopian fiction novel series, the first of which is The Passage (that’s also the title of the series as a whole).
 The overarching story is one of a global pandemic that decimates Earth’s population, leaving only vampiric beings and some intrepid survivors in its wake.
 Does that sound like The Strain?
 Sure, but the series actually drew favorable comparisons to The Stand when it debuted.
 Former Friday Night Lights writer Liz Helden has teamed up with Matt Reeves and Ridley Scott to adapt the series for TV.

 How far along is it?
-The Passage is part of Fox’s early 2019 lineup, with Mark-Paul Gosselaar and Saniyya Sidney starring as two members of the resistance.
+The Passage, which stars Mark-Paul Gosselaar and Saniyya Sidney starring as two members of the resistance, got off to a rough start when it in January 2019.
 Comic-Con attendees and TV critics have already watched the first episode, which is set just before the world goes to shit.

 Will it win or die?
 Having two well-worn premises—vampires and a dystopian future (or alternate present)—isn’t doing The Passage any favors.
 But its real undoing might be in the casting of Gosselaar, who’s much more comfortable (not to mention convincing) playing cocky lawyers and baseball players than he is a gloomy bodyguard to a little girl (Sidney) whose blood might be the key to humanity’s survival.
-The Passage might not be DOA, but it will be lucky to achieve Strain-levels of popularity.
+As our pre-air review notes, the series just can’t make the genre jumps with the same ease of the books, which doesn’t bode well for The Passage in the long run.
 [Danette Chavez]

 What is it?
 Brian K. Vaughan and Pia Guerra’s Eisner-winning story of a world where all the men—save one—suddenly drop dead has been a fan favorite for more than 15 years, a period that has seen a lot of people fight and fail to bring it to the screen.
 After more than a decade of aborted movie projects, the comic is finally getting a TV take, with Michael Green and Aida Mashaka Croal sharing showrunner duties, and The Killing Of A Sacred Deer’s Barry Keoghan starring as Yorick, the guy who finds out that being the last guy on Earth is a lot more hellish than it might initially seem.